abdulmuttaleb/Type-Down/README.md

 # Type Down

-a simple app for taking notes using Java and implementing MVVM Android architecture
+a simple app for taking notes using Java and implementing MVVM Android architecture, Room, ViewModel, LiveData and RecyclerView(Android Architecture Components)